 What Is a Project Plan?

-A project plan is a formal, written document that lists all key project details like milestones, deadlines, sprints or tasks, and owners, in an effort to manage, track, and control a project throughout its lifecycle.
+A project plan is a formal document that lists all key project details, like milestones, deadlines, tasks, and owners.
+Teams create a project plan to map out and help manage a project throughout its lifecycle.

 A project plan helps direct efforts and budget, but will usually experience some (if not many) changes as the project moves forward.
 Ideally, a project plan is flexible enough to change with the actual project — without causing delays — and acts as more of a guide to the project than a strict plan.

 You should update the details of a project plan as a project changes so that the plan remains a relevant frame of reference for all team members and internal and external stakeholders.
 Now, everyone involved can stay current regarding the project’s details and gain insight into how the project is progressing.